drammock/dan.mccloy.info/_cv.md

 - [International Chinese Language Program](http://iclp.ntu.edu.tw/) (National Taiwan University, 2008).

 # Research products
-Reference information for all listed research products is available in [this BibTeX file](../bib/McCloy_CV.bib).
+Structured bibliographic information for all items is available in [this BibTeX file](../bib/McCloy_CV.bib).

 ## Peer-reviewed articles
 - [@McCloyEtAl-PupilVocodeReverb] ([published version](../pubs/McCloyEtAl2017_PupillometryAttnSwitching.pdf "© 2017 Acoustical Society of America.
 This article may be downloaded for personal use only.
 Any other use requires prior permission of the author and the Acoustical Society of America.") | [supplement](../pubs/McCloyEtAl2017_PupillometryAttnSwitching_supplement.pdf) | [preprint](../pubs/McCloyEtAl2017_PupillometryAttnSwitching_preprint.pdf) | [repo](https://github.com/LABSN-pubs/2017-JASA-pupil-attn-switch))